energywebfoundation/ocn-node/README.md

 ## Tutorial: Running your own Local Open Charging Network

 Before running a node and connecting it to a local, test or prod environment, it is recommended to first become acquainted with how the network operates.
-The provided `docker-compose` file spins up a local environment with the OCN Registry and two OCN Nodes pre-configured.
-A [tutorial](./examples) has been provided to guide administrators and users of an OCN Node alike through various use case examples.
-To complete this tutorial it is necessary to install [Docker Compose](https://docs.docker.com/compose/install/) in addition to the above dependencies.
+A [tutorial](https://bitbucket.org/shareandcharge/ocn-demo) has been provided to guide administrators and users of an OCN Node alike through various use case examples.

 ## Running a Node